avanzosc/sale-addons/sale_order_offer_version/README.rst

 This module adds new menu for offers, those offers are defined by checking "Is it offer type?" in the sale order types.
+In Sales - Configuration - Settings, new field "Allow Modification Of Old Offers".

 Bug Tracker
 ===========